robertgodfrey/Coursera-Getting-and-Cleaning-Data/codeBook.md

 ###Analysis Steps and variable descriptions
 Step 1.Merges the training and the test sets to create one data set.
-  * read train data, activities, and subjects into memory +`train.data read from X_train.txt, contains 7352 observations of 561 variables` +`train.activity read from y_train.txt`
+  * read train data, activities, and subjects into memory `train.data read from X_train.txt, contains 7352 observations of 561 variables`

+  `train.activity read from y_train.txt`

-  +`train.subject read from subject_train`
+  `train.subject read from subject_train`

-  * read test data, activities, and subjects into memory +`test.data read from X_train.txt, contains 2947 observations of 561 variables` +`test.activity read from y_train.txt`
+  * read test data, activities, and subjects into memory `test.data read from X_train.txt, contains 2947 observations of 561 variables`

+  `test.activity read from y_train.txt`

-  +`test.subject read from subject_train`
+  `test.subject read from subject_train`

-  *merge test and training datasets
+  * merge test and training datasets
-  +`merged.data - combined dataset which contains train.data and test.data for 10299 observations of 561 variables`
+  `merged.data - combined dataset which contains train.data and test.data for 10299 observations of 561 variables`

-  +`merged.activities combines the datasets train.activity and test.activity`
+  `merged.activities combines the datasets train.activity and test.activity`

-  +`merged.subjects combines train.subject and test.subject`
+  `merged.subjects combines train.subject and test.subject`

 Step 2.Extracts only the measurements on the mean and standard deviation for each measurement.
   * use regular expression to extract columns with mean or std in name